robocode13/lib-fints/README.md

 const statementResponse = await client.getAccountStatements(account.accountNumber);
 ```

 These are only the most basic steps needed to retrieve information from the bank.
-It kept many questions unanswered like "how to handle TANs" or "how to avoid synchronizations every time you start a new session".
+There are still some unanswered questions like "how to handle TANs" or "how to avoid synchronizations every time you start a new session".
 These are explained in the corresponding sections below.

 ## More detailed API Description